batistasilva/TelegramBotCourse/README.md

 ### TelegramBotCourse
-Just some examples from (course/tutorial) from TelegramBot, using version from [python-telegram-bot-13.13], that version was the only version that i had sucess in my [debian 11] system, with [python version 3.9 or 3.11].
+Just some examples from (course/tutorial) from TelegramBot, using version from [python-telegram-bot-13.13  or 14], that version was the only version that i had sucess in my [debian 11] system, with [python version 3.9 or 3.11].

 All examples posted here was tested by me in my system, and a telegram-rob created by `@BotFather`, in my telegram account.

 Step by step to get a positive result.
 Thus avoiding headaches like I had at the beginning of my apprenticeship.

-###Installing Python:
+### Installing Python
 First install python 3.9 or high. link to [download:](https://www.python.org/downloads/)

 ```bash